 Cervical intraepithelial neoplasia

 affects every cell in the body.
-It raises the risk of irritation that causes changes in cells.
+It raises the risk of irritation and changes in cells.
 These changes can lead to cervical and other cancers.
-The more cigarettes smoked and the number of years as a smoker increase this risk.
-Generally, women who smoke double their risk of cervical cancer.
+The more cigarettes smoked and the number of years as a smoker raise this risk.

 Weakened Immune System

-Other Risk Factors
+Other Possible Risk Factors